 Mom, what are the chimicuiles and escamoles?
 That is a question that any child of this age would have.
-I don´t see this as a bad question but as a loss of our gastronomic entity.
-We have changed so much that is difficult to discern between what is Mexican cuisine and Mexico as a culinary destination.
-Chefs of different nationalities and different customs have settled in the country for many years, leaving the “creators of Mexican cuisine” little room to compete, mainly because of the cooking techniques they possess.
+I don’t see this as a “bad” question but as a loss of our gastronomic entity.
+We have changed so much that it is difficult to discern between Mexican cuisine and Mexico as a culinary destination.
+Chefs of different nationalities and different customs have settled in the country for many years.
+So, they have left the “creators of Mexican cuisine” little room to compete, mainly for the cooking techniques they possess.

-Of course, our cuisine is full of flavors and scents that few countries have in their repertoire.
-But like any other activity, if we stop practicing or exercising it, the muscles will atrophy, and we will lose that ability to perform.
-This has happened with our cuisine, we have been losing the identity which defined us as one of the best gastronomies in the world, full of flavors, colors, textures, and aromas.
+Of course, our cuisine is full of flavors and scents that few cultures have in their repertoire.
+But like any other activity, if we stop practicing or exercising it, the muscles will atrophy.
+Then, we will lose our ability to perform.
+This has happened with our cuisine.
+We have been losing the identity which defined us as one of the best gastronomies in the world.
+That is, one full of flavors, colors, textures, and aromas.

 What happened to Mexican Cuisine?

 Where did we stray from the path?
 The answer lies in one word: globalization.
 Not as a negative action, on the contrary!
 It is a positive change for the world, but if it isn´t bad, then what happened?
 The answer is within us.
 We opened ourselves to other cuisines and other trends.
 We began to experiment with new ingredients, techniques, flavors, smells and presentations.
 And we lost our way.

 Now we have Mexican dishes that seem to come more from a comic strip than from our traditional kitchens in clay, “comales” and mortars where our “Nanas” spent the day grinding spices, “toreando” hot peppers, “tatemando” vegetables, “torteando” corn dough, among other Mexican ancient words and doings.

 You may also like: How I Met Wine